moveaxlab/redux-sigma/README.md

 - `select`, to read data from the `redux` store
 - `put`, to send events to other state machines or actions to `redux` reducers
 - `delay`, to delay the execution of successive actions

+Take a look at the examples in the [`example`](./example) folder to see how activities could be implemented.

 ## `context` or extended state